Death Whisperer 3

-Death Whisperer 3, also locally known as Tee Yod 3 (ธี่หยด 3) is a 2025 Thai supernatural horror film, produced by Major Joint Film and BEC Film, directed by Narit Yuvaboon, a producer making his directorial debut who replaced Taweewat Wantha, the director of the first two installments who withdrew.
-The film also involves Thanadet Pradit, the first installment's assistant director, making this project a co-directed effort.
+Death Whisperer 3, also locally known as Tee Yod 3 (ธี่หยด 3), is a 2025 Thai supernatural horror film, produced by Major Joint Film and BEC Film, directed by Narit Yuvaboon, a producer making his directorial debut who replaced Taweewat Wantha, the director of the first two installments who withdrew.
+The film also directed by Thanadet Pradit, the first installment's assistant director, making this project a co-directed effort.
 Starring by Nadech Kugimiya, Denise Jelilcha Kapuan, Natcha Nina Jessica Padovan, Kajbhandit Jaidee, Peerakrit Pacharabunyakiat, Ong-art Jeamjaroenpornkul, Pramet Noi-am, and Arisara Wongchalee, originally scheduled to be released on October 8, 2025.
 Before the release date was moved up to October 1, 2025.
 It is a sequel to Death Whisperer (2023) and Death Whisperer 2 (2024).
-In this part, Chermawee Suwanphanuchoke also join the cast.
+In this installment, Chermawee Suwanphanuchoke also join the cast.
 Originally, the senior actress Sida Puapimol, was joined play in this film, but Sida died suddenly on March 20, 2025, Before Duangjai Hiransri was later cast to take over the role.

 Death Whisperer 3 stands apart from its two predecessors, as it is not adapted directly from Krittanon's novel.
-Instead, the film credits state that it is "based on characters created by Krittanon."
+Instead, the film credits state that it is "based on characters created by Krittanon".
 This installment explores the origin of the Black Spirit and reveals the reason behind its deep-seated hatred toward humanity.

 Furthermore, the dialogue subtly hints at Saming Khao Khwang, a spin-off film planned for the future.
 In addition, the mid-credits scene briefly reveals the eyes and lips of Nampetch, the daughter of the late Sarge Paphan, a character portrayed by Maylada Susri.